DFE/night-owl/README.md

     # ... other stuff you are doing in your job script
     /bin/bash -x <night-owl-path>/ci-build.sh

 and replace your `<night-owl-path>`.
-Then make sure you Archive artifacts ( in your Jenkins config in `Post-build Actions` and add `build/night-owl/night-owl-error.l` to your filters.)
+Then make sure your Jenkins recognises your archived artifacts (in your Jenkins config in `Post-build Actions` and add `build/night-owl/night-owl-error.*` to your filters.)

 After your next build you should see 2 new artifacts: